Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Section 1: Dues

-The Dues for membership in the Association will be determined annually by the Executive Board.
+The Dues for Membership in the Association will be determined annually by the Executive Board.
 Dues for the current year will be payable on or before the annual meeting.
+Any applications or renewals received after the annual meeting will not be prorated.

 Section 2: Delinquency

 Payment of dues for the current year will be considered delinquent after the annual meeting.
-A 4 week grace/late period will be given.
-Failure to pay membership dues will result in loss of membership services provided by the Association.
-The persons name will be removed from the official membership list.
-Delinquency of dues payment is considered grounds for removal of an officer or member of the Executive Board.
-Re-instatement after removal of a members name from the official membership list requires reapplication for membership to the Association.
+Any Member in arrears of dues as defined by the MATT Bylaws shall not be a Member in good standing and shall forfeit the voting rights of Membership as well as other benefits as determined by the MATT Executive Board.
+The person’s name will be removed from the official Membership list.
+Delinquency of dues payment is considered grounds for removal of an Officer or Member of the Executive Board.
+Reinstatement after removal of a Member’s name from the official Membership list requires reapplication for Membership to the Association (Refer to Article III: Section 1).

 Article V: Officers, Executive Board: Qualifications, Duties, Term of Office